In the realm of full-size SUVs, the Ford Expedition stands tall as a dependable workhorse. But not all model years are created equal.

 Conclusion

 The cream of the crop?
 2013-2017 and 2022-2023.
-These years offer the optimal blend of modern features and “please don’t break down on me” reliability.
+These years offer the ideal blend of contemporary features and “please don’t break down on me” reliability.

 But hey, every Expedition has a tale.
 Maybe you’ve got one parked in your driveway right now.
 Love it?
 Hate it?
 Got a war story about a model year we covered?